asdf23/SpyboticsClone/README.md

 ##Legal

 My goal is to make this game available to the FirefoxOS communtity.
 I will keep the source code open.
 However there are some legal issues regarding a clone of a game.
 I do not intend to copy any art work (music, images or otherwise) from the original.
 My hope is that the this game is a complement to the success of the previous game.
-The game is a basically a chess variant, it differs from chess in the following manners:
+However from a legal standpoint this game is a chess variant, it differs from chess in the following manners:
 * pieces can be accumulated over time
 * the goal is the defeat of all pieces (there are some exceptions to this)
 * during a turn each player can move all his/her pieces
-* there is a story line
+* there is a story line and world map which serves the purpose of combining multiple games into a single game
 * the board can change during the play
 * the pieces have different characteristics
 * there are multiple AI's that the player is working against
+* there are rewards and punishment over the course of the story line